igorkasyanchuk/log_analyzer/README.md

 * View - name of view
 * Count - number of renders
 * Avg - average time of rendering (in milliseconds)
-* Max - maximum number of rendering
+* Max - maximum time of rendering
-* Min - minimum number of rendering
+* Min - minimum time of rendering

 ## Installation